jaidetree/valhalla/prompt-plan.md

 - Return a vector with all validated items on success

 ## Test Cases
-Add tests to `jaidetree.valhalla.collections-test` that verify:
+Add tests to `dev.jaide.valhalla.collections-test` that verify:
 1. `(vector-of (types/string))` creates a validator for vectors of strings
 2. `(validate (vector-of (types/string)) ["a" "b" "c"])` returns a success result
 3. `(validate (vector-of (types/string)) ["a" 1 "c"])` returns a failure result